AsteriosPapanikolaou/hybrid-offshore-vessel-energy-analysis/README.md

 ## Reproducibility and model availability

-The original Simcenter Amesim base model was provided/derived from the software's marine navigation demo/library environment and is therefore **not distributed in this repository**.
+The project used a provided Simcenter Amesim base model from the software's marine navigation demo/library environment.
+The model is **not distributed in this repository**.
 Amesim-generated binaries, state-machine build files, and large simulation-result packages are also excluded.

 The repository contains the MATLAB post-processing workflow and standardized weather-scenario exports.
 Design-case time-series exports are not included; the design summary retains the reported project results.
 The complete Amesim simulation cannot be rerun from this repository alone.